VamshiPaka/Java_maven_project/README.md

-# Java_maven_project
+# java_maven_project
-A sample java project to generate build using Maven
+This is simple java maven project for github actions